Concept, Information model and

 The OPC UA standard is used to describe the process and the resource.
 OPC UA is considered a standard interface in the context of Industry 4.0 and a universal interface – not only for the cable industry, but for a range of industry sectors.
 It can be used to pass on machine data and describe it semantically so that a machine can interpret it.
 In the VWS4LS project, this serves as the basic model for the wire harness.
 The OPC UA Comp.
 SPec. for Machinery is particularly suitable to build upon, as it already defines applications as well as modules.
 Other standards are currently under discussion: the OPC UA Result Transfer and OPC UA Job Management.
 There are still deliberations in this area as to whether parts can be applied to the wire harness.
 Nevertheless, everyone seems to agree that it is useful to work with both.
 For everything else that is not covered by the KBL, the VEC or the OPC UA Comp.
 Spec, the concept of a Manufacturing Execution System (MES) would be another viable option that could be used in wire harness production.

 The processes for cable cutting and crimping were described in the first step.
 All other process steps are still being worked on.
-Furthermore, there are open questions that are management shell-specific and cannot be traced back to the triad of product, process, resource alone.
-For example, a mechanism is being sought to integrate the data blocks in the management shell.
+Furthermore, there are open questions that are Asset Administration Shell -specific and cannot be traced back to the triad of product, process, resource alone.
+For example, a mechanism is being sought to integrate the data blocks in the Asset Administration Shell .